Revolver: History

 In the development of firearms, an important limiting factor was the time required to reload the weapon after it was fired.
 While the user was reloading, the weapon was useless, allowing an adversary to attack the user.
 Several approaches to the problem of increasing the rate of fire were developed, the earliest involving multi-barrelled weapons which allowed two or more shots without reloading.
 Later weapons featured multiple barrels revolving along a single axis.

-A matchlock revolver with a single barrel and four chambers held at the Tower of London is believed to have been invented some time in the 15th century.
+A matchlock revolver with a single barrel and four chambers held at the Tower of London was originally believed to have been invented some time in the 15th century, but has now been identified as an Indian matchlock of the 1800s.
 A revolving three-barrelled matchlock pistol in Venice is dated from at least 1548.
 During the late 16th century in China, Zhao Shi-zhen invented the Xun Lei Chong, a five-barreled musket revolver spear.
-Around the same time, the earliest examples of what today is called a revolver were made in Germany.
-These weapons featured a single barrel with a revolving cylinder holding the powder and ball.
+Around the same time, the earliest examples of the modern revolver were made in Germany.
+These petronel weapons featured a single barrel with a revolving cylinder holding the powder and ball, with each cylinder having its own separate flash-pan and pan-cover.
 They would soon be made by many European gun-makers, in numerous designs and configurations.
-However, these weapons were complicated, difficult to use and prohibitively expensive to make, and thus not widely distributed.
+Of particular note is the gun attributed to John Dafte from c.1680, which is the earliest surviving specimen of automatic cylinder rotation.
+This gun combined in 'one package the three essential ingredients of a successful revolver: mechanical cylinder rotation, individual priming for each chamber, and a cylinder stop for barrel/cylinder alignment, all activated by cocking the firearm.'.
+Commonalities in design suggest the weapon inspired a later, more compact imitation by the gunmaker Thomas Annely.

-In the early 19th century, multiple-barrel handguns called "pepper-boxes" were popular.
+In 1821, the US Navy trialled a revolver belonging to Captain Artemus Wheeler; in 1819 and 1824, two committees of British artillery officers examined a similar revolver from Elisha Collier.
+FitzRoy Somerset, as secretary to the Master-General of the Ordnance the Duke of Wellington, reported that the gun had fired 'one hundred rounds in twenty-nine minutes at a target distant one-hundred yard, putting seventy-one balls through the target and lodging one in it... [with another] five rounds at two hundred yards... there was not a missfire in the 105 rounds.'
+The weapon was not adopted, however, for the same reason that previous similar guns had not been widely distributed: they were complicated, difficult to use and prohibitively expensive to make.
+A rare exception was the early 19th century popularity of multiple-barrel handguns called "pepper-boxes".
 Originally they were muzzleloaders, but in 1837, the Belgian gunsmith Mariette invented a hammerless pepperbox with a ring trigger and turn-off barrels that could be unscrewed.